Terry Williams (murderer): Petition for commutation

 A petition for commutation of his sentence by the Governor of Pennsylvania has been signed by nearly 150 former judges and prosecutors, child and health specialists, and former jurors at his trial.
 Williams, a victim of sexual abuse during his childhood, killed two of his alleged rapists.
 At his trials, the rapes were not mentioned.
 Jurors who signed the petition in September 2012 indicated that if they had been aware of the facts, they would not have requested the death penalty, but life in prison.
 The widow of Amos Norwood, the second person killed by Williams, also argued for a commutation of the sentence.
 On September 13, a bipartisan group, led by State Senator Daylin Leach, a Montgomery County Democrat, and State Senator Stewart Greenleaf, a Montgomery County Republican, asked Pennsylvania Governor, Tom Corbett, for clemency.

 Barbara Harris, the daughter of Amos Norwood, disagrees.
 She says it is time for Williams' sentence to be carried out: "Abolishing the Death Penalty is a good thing.
 Refusing Terrance Williams the RIGHT TO DIE is not!!!
 No more extensions, serve justice to Williams now before he destroys another family."

+Aftermath

+In 2019, Williams's lawyers were granted access to the prosecution file.
+They discovered that the prosecutor, Andrea Foulkes, had withheld exculpatory evidence in the case.
+There was a complete medical report with Williams's indicating that he may have killed Hamilton in self-defense.
+Williams was granted a new trial in May 2019, and the prosecution dismissed the case on January 29, 2020.